SDSS-Computing-Studies/007-click-bot/README.md

 Pay close attention to today's example files, as they will be very important in understanding how the code structures work.

+#### How to Take Screenshots ####
+* windows-I to open up your settings
+* search for "print screen".
+The option to have print screen to take a screenshot should be found
+* open up the link and change the print screen to take a screen shot option to checked (it's a button)
+* to save a screenshot to your clipboard, press print-screen button (BlueFn > Print Screen)
+* it should give you the option to open snip and sketch where you can save it.
+You may need to open your notification center

 ##### Task 1: Become familiar with the time module
 Open the file example1.py